rafiberlin/sose21-pm-language-and-vision-g1/README.md

 These are used in the script./util/utils/vqa_eval.py to perform the VQA evaluation for any model.

 # Installation

+Important: if you face errors concerning the import of modules, please export this project to you python path:
+`export PYTHONPATH="${PYTHONPATH}:/path/to/your/project/sose21-pm-language-and-vision-g1/"`

 You can install the scripts to be available from the shell (where the python environment is accessible).